wlandau/targets-shiny/README.md

 ### Persistent background processes

 The pipeline needs to run in a background process that persists after the user logs out or the app itself exits.
 Before you launch a new process, first check if there is already an existing process running. [`tar_pid()`](https://docs.ropensci.org/targets/reference/tar_pid.html) retrieves the ID of the most recent process to run the pipeline, and [`ps::pid()`](https://ps.r-lib.org/reference/ps_pids.html) lists the IDs of all processes currently running.
-If no process is already running, optionally invoke [`shinybusy::show_spinner()`](https://dreamrs.github.io/shinybusy/reference/manual-spinner.html) to indicate that the pipeline is running, then start the [`targets`](https://docs.ropensci.org/targets/) pipeline in a persistent background process:
+If no process is already running, start the [`targets`](https://docs.ropensci.org/targets/) pipeline in a persistent background process:

 ```r
 processx_handle <- tar_make(